NhiLe-Team-Webs/hr-user/README.md

 # HR User Frontend

-This is the candidate-facing application for the HR system.
+This is the candidate-facing application for the HR system

 ## Architecture & API

 This application has been migrated to use a centralized backend API (`nquoc-backend`) for all business logic and data persistence.